Victoria Park, Melbourne: Structure

 The eastern end of ground did not have a stand in place, just grass and a scoreboard that was demolished in 2011.
 This was for standing room.
 No lighting for the playing field was built and therefore the venue did not host night games once they were introduced.
 Some lights were installed for darker day games to support the player's vision.
-Entry into the ground was by manned turnstile and could be made from all stands.
+Entry into the ground was by a staffed turnstile and could be made from all stands.

 Austadiums lists the capacity of the ground at 10,000.
 The ground record crowd for the oval was set on 26 April 1948 when 47,224 turned out to see Collingwood defeat South Melbourne by 53 points.

 Transport

 The ground is located about 4 km to the northeast of the Melbourne central business district.
 The ground had limited parking space on match days which has now been made unavailable now that the ground is unused.
 The ground has its own railway station about 200 metres from the ground, situated on the Hurstbridge and Mernda lines.